Friday, October 01, 2021

 (1954) Dir.
 Robert C. Bertano

 There are so many boring 50s girl gang movies from the mid-50s that a hip viewer--a cat that's in the know, that's wise to the action--may want to shut the door on the whole sub-genre.
-Usually, there's some clean cut teen girl whose parents too busy to spend time with their wayward daughter as the local chief of police lectures absentee parents about responsibility in dry and lengthy paternal monologues.
-The girl gang she joins is as dangerous as Potsy at a sock hop and so clueless about the life they depict (i.e. getting so hooked on reefers you go into the shakes without your 'maryjanes'), it's adorable.
-Finally one of the gang shoots and kills a gas station attendant or a security guard and the "fun" is over.
+Usually, there's some clean cut teen girl falling into vice whose parents are too busy to notice; the local chief of police lectures about parental responsibility in dry and lengthy paternal monologues designed to assuage the censors on the cautionary importance of the lurid druggy sex stuff to come.
+Finally one of the gang, now a junkie, shoots and kills a gas station attendant or a security guard and the "fun" is over.
 Sadly, even Ed Wood's The Violent Years (also on Tubi) falls into this well-worn rut.
-Well, forget everything you ever saw or heard about those other 50s girl gangs and come join this one!
-It may end the same way (those poor gas station attendants!), but 'til then there ain't a parent or cop to be found.

 June, realizing she'll soon be free of all the Jim-Jims in this town

-As a former addict, I really relate to this movie.
+As a former addict (alcohol), I really relate to this movie.
 The weed stuff isn't quite believable (the kids smoke what look like cigarettes so savagely they seem to be suffering from nicotine poisoning rather than highness) but the heroin stuff seems pretty legit and I appreciate the level of close-up detail we get: Joe patiently explains how to cook the dope with a spoon and a match, drawing the liquid into the hypo, and the difference between mainlining (right into a tied-off arm vein for a very intense--"feel just like Jesus' son' but much shorter kind of high) and a "joy pop" (just under the skin, absorbed more slowly for a less intense high but one that lasts much longer and with a more gentle come-down).
 I can't think of any other gang movie that even comes close to this level of detail about all the aspects of being a drug user and a drug pusher.
+It's practically a how-to guide!
 The weirdly nasal but deep voice that made Farrell convincing as a psychiatrist talking about cross-dressing in Glen or Glenda makes even this sordid business sounds like a video you'd see in health class.
-Most drug dens in these movies are hilariously over the top, but Girl Gang's 'day in the life' extended scenes are never boring as the focus is all on sex action, drugs and crime.
-One of the things the girls get up to is a special sorority they have where in order to be initiated you have to get your virgin card 'punched' five times by random guys.
+Most drug dens in these movies are hilariously over the top, but Girl Gang's 'day in the life' extended scenes are never boring as the focus is all on sex, drugs and crime.
+One of the things the girls get up to is a special sorority they have where, in order to be initiated, you have to get your virgin card 'punched' five times by random guys.
 They all meet down at a school gym where they smoke reefers, bop around to a boogie-woogie pianist, and the girls grab the guys for seven minutes of whatever in the back room.
 You almost feel sorry for the poor guys, being treated like objects.
 "Not again," one of them pleads.

 Rosie Perez as...